Ashes from Hell

-Ashes from Hell is a 4-track EP from American death metal band Possessed.
-The record was released on June 6, 2006, purposely (the digits of this date being 06/06/06) by Boneless Records.
-It is an official 7" vinyl that has rare mixes and live performances.
+Ashes from Hell is a four-track EP from American death metal band Possessed.
+It was released on June 6, 2006, purposely (the digits of this date being 06/06/06) by Boneless Records.
+A 7" vinyl, that has rare mixes and live performances.
 Sales of the record were limited to 1000 copies, with the first 100 editions being sold with a guitar pick with the Possessed logo on it along with bassist Jeff Becerra's signature on the back.

 Side-A of the vinyl features the two mixed tracks, while side-B contains the live acts.

 Track listing

 Venues of the performances

-The songs "Death Metal" and "Burning In Hell" were both performed on September 7, 1985 at Ruthie's Inn in Berkeley, California.
+The songs "Death Metal" and "Burning In Hell" were both performed on September 7, 1985, at Ruthie's Inn in Berkeley, California.